kevin-Arpe/chattingApp/client/README.md

-This project was for making chatting between users as react-tutorial.
+This project was for making a user board as react-tutorial.

 ## Available Scripts